uomoukko/dga4331-compiler/README.md

 <BR>
 format an usb disk as ext4 filesystem<BR>
 If you have linux, sudo mkfs -t ext4 /dev/sda<BR>
-If you have windows, you can use the free versions of DiskGenius<BR>
-or MiniTool Partition Wizard<BR>
+If you have windows, you can use the free versions of DiskGenius or MiniTool Partition Wizard<BR>
 <BR>
 mount the usb disk on a live-linux or windows-WSL-linux<BR>